 Our range of Australian grown extra virgin olive oil is blended for balance, flavour and freshness.

 Extra Virgin Olive Oil is essentially a fruit juice.
 It is pressed and extracted to maintain the very best characteristics, and to ensure that the greatest flavour and health benefits are preserved.
 Extra Virgin Olive Oil can be described by three key characteristics: fruitiness, bitterness and pungency.
 At Mount Zero we believe the key is to have balance across these three characteristics, and we hope the consumer agrees.

 Mount Zero Extra Virgin Olive Oils or EVOO's can be found in commercial kitchens of some of the most acclaimed restaurants across Australia.
 Melbourne institution Movida have used our oils for many years in developing their own annual 'Movida Blend'.
 The list is as long as it is accomplished - il Solito Posto, Collins Quarter, Hotel Lincoln, Attica, Domaine Chandon, Innocent Bystander and Dan Hunter's Brae all use our EVOO blends.

-Mount Zero Organic 2019 EVOO - Freshly pressed Frantoio and Manzanilla olives (in May 2018) combine to produce a balanced oil with an herbaceous aroma (melon and banana), light fruit flavours and a nutty finish.
-Available in 100ml, 500ml, 2L and 15L bottles and casks
+Mount Zero Organic 2021 EVOO - Pressed from Australian grown Organic Frantoio and Manzanilla Olives.
+A well-balanced oil with a herbaceous aroma, notes of walnut and tomato leaf with a delicious lasting pepperiness.
+Available in 100ml, 500ml, 2L and 15L bottles and casks.

 Arbequina 2021 EVOO - An olive varietal that originated in Spain, our Arbequina has a fresh, slightly sweet aroma with hints of vanilla and freshly cut grass.
 A delicate oil with a buttery texture and well-balanced bitterness and pepperiness.
 Available in 2L and 15L bottles and casks.